maxx1128/snappy-personal-site/_posts/2019-07-06-how-try-act-good-ally.md

 #### Don't dismiss concerns out of hand

 This can include saying they're "too sensitive," they "can't take a joke," or are simply saying things to "get attention."
-In order of why those are stupid: being sensitive isn't a bad trait if your joke didn't make others laugh then the joke-teller is at fault, and if someone really wanted attention there are better ways than engaging with an angry passerby on Twitter.
+In order of why those are stupid:

+1. Being sensitive isn't a bad trait.
+2. If your joke didn't make others laugh then the joke-teller is at fault.
+3. If someone really wanted attention there are better ways than engaging with an angry passerby on Twitter.

 Even if I don't fully agree with or understand someone's concern, that doesn't mean I can't listen and take it seriously.